Euricom/case-iot-gateway/README.md

 	- test by simple click button to see whether device works
 	- show logging of events (device state changes, errors, debugging, ..)

+**Important business requirement: the user must be at Euricom WIFI network to be able to send commands.** For example, it is not possible to switch on Euricom lights at home or open doorlock at another location than Euricom.**

 We use **Azure IoT Hub**:

 - for sending notifications to Iot Hub as device state changes happen